imandel/annotate/README.md

-# Annotation
+# Annotation Tool for multi-model data

-⚡ Annotate your data in a simple web app ⚡
+⚡ Annotate your multi-model data in a simple web app ⚡

 Built with